Rishi-V/ML-MAPF-with-Search/README.md

 python -m main_pys.visualize_path den312d logs/paths.npy --scenName=den312d-random-1.scen
 ```

 We also provide a sample script to compare `CS-Freeze`, `CS-PIBT`, and `Real-Time-LaCAM` on different number of agents on the same map.
-You can run, which will take a few hours to run:
+You can try it out by running the following command (note this will take a few hours to run):
 ```sh
 python -m main_pys.run_mini_test --mapName=den312d
 ```